 Kids who get exposed to lead can have trouble learning, behavioral issues, and poor kidney function.
 The bill would require all schools that haven’t tested for lead at least once since 2016 to do so within the next two years.

-If the results are higher than the federal limit, schools would have to take action — such as replacing lead water fixtures.
+If the results are higher than the federal action level, schools would have to take action — such as replacing lead water fixtures.
 Rep. Carolyn Jackson (D-Hammond) authored the bill.